 Given that people with hearing loss commonly have the greatest difficulty understanding speech in the presence of background noise; it makes sense that speech discrimination tests are also performed with the addition of a “noise” stimulus.
 This is often a ‘speech babble’ played at different volumes relative the speech volume (words or phrases).
 The client responds by guessing the word or phrase that was spoken in the presence of background noise, and results are tallied.

 Tympanograms measure the movement and flexibility of the tympanic membrane to identify whether it is moving normally.

 Results may indicate a problem in the middle ear that can cause a conductive hearing loss.
 When a child has a normal tympanogram, it may also be possible to test for the presence of a muscle reflex – acoustic reflex – in the middle ear.
 The absence of this reflex to different sounds gives information about the functioning of the auditory system.

-If you live in Melbourne or the Albury-Wodonga region, you can call us to make an appointment for a FREE Hearing Aid Discussion & Screen (over 50 yrs old only) on 1300 768 108 or click here to use our online Make an Appointment form.
+If you live in Melbourne or the Albury-Wodonga region, you can call us to make an appointment for a FREE Hearing Aid Discussion & Screen (over 50 yrs old only) on 1300 768 108 or click here to make a booking.